 Of course, in this game, Duke hasn’t quite gained his “ultra macho” personality (nor his iconic sunglasses) which he became famous for, but you can still see some initial elements of it during his interactions with Dr. Proton at the beginning of each episode.

-You can go here to download the first episode free of charge, along with a level editor (or here to play it on you own browser), but unfortunately, the other 2 episodes are no longer available digitally, so good luck finding any copies of them.
+You can go here to download the 1st episode free of charge, along with a level editor (or here to play it on you own browser).
+For the rest of the episodes, you can buy them here at the Zoom Platform.

 So, are you fans of Duke Nukem?
 Which are your favourite games of the series?
 Tell me below in the comments, on our Facebook page, on our Twitter feed or on our Steam group.
 Next time, we’re back to the streets!
 Until then, keep on playing and chewing bubblegum (as long as you don’t run out of it).